aolsen-1/blocking_SOMs_kmeans/README.md

-# Investigation of Blocking Patterns Using Self Organizing Maps (SOMs)
+# Investigation of Blocking-Like Patterns Using Self-Organizing Maps (SOMs) and Kmeans Clustering

 Authors: Anna Olsen and Emma Jilek